jkwellyn/orb_archetyper/README.md

 Projects are created with a predefined structure and are autorired with a set configuration.
 This inlcudes:

-* Rspec
+1. Rspec
  + Configured to only accept: the new expect syntax
  + RSpec test implementation for unit and acceptance tests
  + Rendered results reporting for - html/xml/console (jenkins and local)
-* Logging - console and logfile
+2. Logging - console and logfile
-* Unit test coverage (simplecov)
+3. Unit test coverage (simplecov)
-* Documentation (rdoc)
+4. Documentation (rdoc)
-* Static analysis (rubocop)
+5. Static analysis (rubocop)
-* Metrics and stats (metric_fu)
+6. Metrics and stats (metric_fu)
-* Annotations - Rake notes (TODO, FIXME, OPTIMIZE) and orb-moon-raker
+7. Annotations - Rake notes (TODO, FIXME, OPTIMIZE) and orb-moon-raker
-* rake tasks
+8. Rake tasks
-* Git project initialization
+9. Git project initialization
-* A jenkins build.bash script to simplify how jenkins executes/invokes commands
+10. A jenkins build.bash script to simplify how jenkins executes/invokes commands

 ## Installation